 Bubba came to us from a family who had him for four years from a piglet.
 While he was a loving young man, he became aggressive to the family, who became concerned because of their small children.
 They called us, and we brought Bubba to When Pigs Fly Ranch.
 With patience and lots of love, he has become a wonderful, sweet pig in a very short time!
 He's trusting and loves back scratches.
 We're thankful to his family for trusting us with his care.

 Wesley came to us from a family who had been raising pigs for meat.
 When they made the decision to stop, they had a 9-month old male and his father but could only keep one.
 When they found out about When Pigs Fly Ranch, they brought the 175-pound baby named Wesley to live out his life at the sanctuary with Piggy.
 Since he came to live with us, he has grown into a gentle giant.
-He currently weighs 789 pounds!!
-And is four years old.
+He currently weighs about 800 pounds!!
 He's a big boy with a big heart.
 He loves to have his back scratched and will roll over for a belly rub instantly.
 He runs and plays like a puppy, knows his name, and comes running when he's called.
 He's our star pig for sure!!